This blog may contain affiliate links. Read our disclosure policy for more info.

 Exploring Stanley Park can be done in a variety of ways.
 My personal favorite is to bike the Stanley Park sea wall.
 The cycle trail around the Stanley Park sea wall is 12 kilometers (7.5 miles) long and takes about 1.5 to 2 hours to cycle at a moderate pace.
 There are many different bicycle shops near the entrance to Stanley Park where you can rent a bike.
 Expect to pay around $20 CAD for an hour-and-a-half rental.

-You can also just join a bicycle tour in Vancouver.
+You can also just join a sightseeing tour in Vancouver on a bike.
 This particular bicycle tour includes cycling around Stanley Park but also includes going to a few other main attractions such as Gastown, Chinatown, and taking the Aqua Ferry over to Granville Island!
 And the best part?
 It is a full-day guided tour that doesn’t cost much more than you would pay for a bicycle rental for the day!

 If you don’t want to ride, you can also just walk around Stanley Park.
 There’s lots to see and do in Stanley Park including visiting the Vancouver Aquarium, relaxing at Second Beach or Third Beach, swimming at the outdoor pool, learning some history at the Stanley Park Totem Poles, or drinking at Stanley Park Brewing.